Pakistani airliner carrying 99 plunges into Karachi houses

-A Pakistan International Airlines Airbus jet with 99 people aboard crashed into a crowded residential district of the city of Karachi on Friday afternoon while approaching the airport.
-At least 56 people were confirmed to have died, hospital officials told Reuters, though other officials gave different figures and authorities did not release an estimate of casualties on the ground.
+A Pakistan International Airlines Airbus jet with 99 people aboard crashed into a crowded residential district of the city of Karachi on Friday afternoon after twice trying to land at the airport, a witness said.
+At least 80 people were confirmed to have died, provincial health authorities said, but it was not immediately clear whether they included casualties on the ground.

 Two passengers survived, including Zafar Masood, president of the Bank of Punjab, a Sindh provincial government spokesman said.
 The bank said he had suffered fractures but was "conscious and responding well".
 The other survivor, engineer Muhammad Zubair, told Geo News the pilot came down for one landing, briefly touched down, then took off again.

-After around 10 more minutes of flying, the pilot announced to passengers he was going to go around for a second go, then crashed as he approached the runway, Zubair said from his bed in Civil Hospital Karachi.
+After around 10 more minutes of flying, the pilot announced to passengers he was going to make a second attempt, then crashed as he approached the runway, Zubair said from his bed in Civil Hospital Karachi.
 "All I could see around was smoke and fire," he added.
 "I could hear screams from all directions.
 Kids and adults.
 All I could see was fire.
 I couldn’t see any people – just hear their screams.

 "I opened my seat belt and saw some light – I went towards the light.
 I had to jump down about 10 feet to get to safety.”
 'WE HAVE LOST ENGINES'

 Smoke billowed from the scene where flight PK 8303 came down at about 2:45 p.m.
 (0945 GMT).
 Twisted fuselage lay in the rubble of multi-storey buildings as ambulances rushed through chaotic crowds.
-The crash happened on the eve of the Muslim festival of Eid, when Pakistanis travel to visit relatives.
+The crash happened on the eve of the Muslim Eid festival, when Pakistanis travel to visit relatives.

 "The aeroplane first hit a mobile tower and crashed over houses," witness Shakeel Ahmed said near the site, a few kilometres short of the airport.
 The Airbus A320 was flying from the eastern city of Lahore to Karachi in the south with 91 passengers and eight crew, civil aviation authorities said, just as Pakistan was resuming domestic flights in the wake of the coronavirus pandemic.

-A total of 56 bodies were brought to JPMC hospital and the Civil Hospital Karachi, officials from both institutions said.
+A total of 80 bodies were brought to JPMC hospital and the Civil Hospital Karachi, the media coordinator for the health minister of Sindh said in a communique.
 The airline's chief executive, Arshad Malik, told reporters he knew of 41 confirmed deaths.
-Seconds before the crash, the pilot told air traffic controllers he had lost power from both engines, according to a recording posted on liveatc.net, a widely respected aviation monitoring website.
+Seconds before the crash, the pilot told air traffic controllers he had lost power from both engines, according to a recording posted on liveatc.net, a respected aviation monitoring website.

 There was no further communication from the plane, according to the tape, which could not immediately be authenticated.
 "The last we heard from the pilot was that he has some technical problem ...
 It is a very tragic incident," said the state carrier's spokesman, Abdullah H. Khan.